-TONAWANDA, N.Y. — Sumitomo Rubber USA, which manufactures tires, announced they were closing their Tonawanda facility.
+TONAWANDA, N.Y. — Sumitomo Rubber USA, which manufactures tires, announced Thursday that it is closing its Tonawanda facility.

 Sumitomo makes automotive tires for passenger cars, trucks, buses and motorcycles.
 Production at the Tonawanda facility has already been halted.